 Edenton is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 4,849 people and three constituent neighborhoods, Edenton is the 153rd largest community in North Carolina.
-Edenton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 There are quite a few people in the armed forces living in Edenton, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.

-The percentage of adults in Edenton who are college-educated is close to the national average for all communities of 21.84%: 19.21% of the adults in Edenton have a bachelor's degree or advanced degree.
+The percentage of adults in Edenton who are college-educated is close to the national average for all communities of 21.84%: 18.79% of the adults in Edenton have a bachelor's degree or advanced degree.

 Edenton is an extremely ethnically-diverse town.
 The people who call Edenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edenton residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Edenton include Irish, German, Scottish, and Italian.
+Important ancestries of people in Edenton include German, Irish, Scottish, and Italian.

 The most common language spoken in Edenton is English.
 Other important languages spoken here include French and Spanish.